Lorentz River: Geography

-The river flows in the southwest area of Papua with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
-The annual average temperature in the area is 21 °C. The warmest month is October, when the average temperature is around 23 °C, and the coldest is July, at 20 °C. The average annual rainfall is 4,238-5,547 mm.
+The river flows in the southwest area of Papua with a predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The annual average temperature in the area is 21 °C. The warmest month is October when the average temperature is around 23 °C, and the coldest is July, at 20 °C. The average annual rainfall is 4,238-5,547 mm.
 The wettest month is May, with an average of 594 mm rainfall, and the driest is July, with 384 mm rainfall.